tuliomarcos/movie-cart/README.md

 # Test wefit
 This is a test for wefit.
-In this test I used The Movie DB API to consume the movie lists.
+In this test I used [The Movie DB API](https://developer.themoviedb.org/reference/trending-movies) to consume the movie lists.
+This project I used React, TypeScript, Vite and Styled Components, to rodar the project install all dependencies:

-## React + TypeScript + Vite + Styled Components
+`yarn` or `npm install`

+and after

+`yarn dev` or `npm run dev`

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.